Ring-tailed Lemur

 At the Zoo

-The Zoo has seven different species of lemur in the lushly forested Lipman Family Lemur Forest
+The Zoo has seven different species of lemur in the lushly forested Lipman Family Lemur Forest.

 On cooler days, look for the ring-tailed lemurs huddled together on the heated gray platforms.
 On a sunny day, you can often see the ring-tailed lemurs catching some rays from the sun in a yoga-like sitting position.
 They sit with their arms outstretched and heads back to maximize sun exposure.